f4exb/sdrangel/plugins/samplesink/bladerf2output/readme.md

 <h3>10: Bias tee control</h3>

 Use this toggle button to activate or de-activate the bias tee.
-Note that according to BladeRF v2 specs the bias tee is simultanously present on all Tx RF ports.
+Note that according to BladeRF v2 specs the bias tee is simultaneously present on all Tx RF ports.
 The GUI of the sibling channel if present is adjusted automatically.